Brasco

 Brasco is a French rapper, originally from Guadeloupe.
 He is signed to the label O-VNEE Music.
 Brasco's agency is called VMC (Major Company).

 Life and career

 Brasco came to the inner suburbs of Paris from Guadeloupe in 1997.
-He started in rap by forming the group Apothéose with two other artists.
+He started in rap by forming the group called Apothéose with two other artists.
 They released several EP's and participated in several mixtapes.

 In 2005, along with El Matador, he recorded the CD "Bombattak Mc's", and started to build a reputation.